wheat2021/Roo-Code-Docs-cn/docs/providers/bedrock.md

         *   Enter your "AWS Profile" name (e.g., "default").
 4.  **Select Region:** Choose the AWS region where your Bedrock service is available (e.g., "us-east-1").
 5.  **(Optional) Cross-Region Inference:** Check "Use cross-region inference" if you want to access models in a region different from your configured AWS region.
+6.  **(Optional) VPC Endpoint:** For enterprise environments:
+    *   Check "Use VPC Endpoint" to route all Bedrock API calls through your VPC endpoint
+    *   Enter your VPC endpoint URL in the text field that appears
+    *   This ensures all LLM transactions remain within your corporate network
-6.  **Select Model:** Choose your desired model from the "Model" dropdown.
+7.  **Select Model:** Choose your desired model from the "Model" dropdown.

 ## Tips and Notes

 *   **Permissions:**  Ensure your IAM user or role has the necessary permissions to invoke Bedrock models.
 The `bedrock:InvokeModel` permission is required.
 *   **Pricing:**  Refer to the [Amazon Bedrock pricing](https://aws.amazon.com/bedrock/pricing/) page for details on model costs.
 *   **Cross-Region Inference:**  Using cross-region inference may result in higher latency.
+*   **VPC Endpoints:**  When using VPC endpoints, ensure your endpoint is properly configured to handle Bedrock API calls.
+This feature is particularly useful for organizations with strict security requirements that mandate keeping all API traffic within their private network.